Best Lightweight Ebikes: All Under 55 lbs!

 The Roadster V3 is a versatile, lightweight e-bike that’s perfect for urban commuting, gravel riding, and even touring.
 Its combination of high-quality components, stylish design, and affordable pricing makes it a compelling choice for riders seeking performance without excess weight.

-Learn more in our Ride1Up Roadster V3 written and video review.
+Learn more in our Ride1Up Roadster V3 review.

 Ride1Up has shaken things up in the world of ebikes with the CF Racer1.
 This gravel and road-ready ebike boasts a lightweight carbon fiber frame, typically found on much pricier models, at a surprisingly affordable price tag of $2,295.